k-m-arun-kumar-5/Milk-flow-rate-monitoring/README.md

 Toolchains that I used for AT89C51 Application design and development are as follows :
 ======================================================================================
-1: Compiler & IDE      r Application development of  AT89C51           - Keil uvision 4 for C51 Development Tools with C51 Compiler.
+1: Compiler & IDE for Application development of  AT89C51              - Keil uvision 4 for C51 Development Tools with C51 Compiler.
 2: CAD                                                                 - Proteus 8.3.
 3: Desktop Computer Architecture and OS for development of  AT89C51    - Intel X64 & Windows 8.1 (64 bit).
 4: Code editor                                                         - Notepad++.